sbull/capybara-paparazzi/README.md

 A few driving principles of Capybara::Paparazzi:

+- **Responsive**: It can take screenshots in whatever sizes you want.
 - **Unobtrusive**: You shouldn't need to edit your feature test scenarios to get screenshots.
 - **Easy**: Simple to set up, and out-of-the-box settings should get you far.